Gabo Camnitzer: Music

 Camnitzer was the frontman of the Gothenburg-based band, Gabo and the Wartels.
-As Oma 333 label head and Stockholm based concert promoter, Gavin Maycroft describes it: “Gabo and the Wartels started in May 2007 when Gabo Camnitzer, an artist and musician came across a family playing marching band music on the side of the street in Gothenberg.
+As Oma 333 label head and Stockholm based concert promoter, Gavin Maycroft describes it: “Gabo and the Wartels started in May 2007 when Gabo Camnitzer, an artist and musician came across a family playing marching band music on the side of the street in Gothenburg.
 The family band was made up of a girl, Georgia (b.1995), playing bass drum, her father, Jonny Wartel (b.1959), playing sax, and her cousin, Andreas (b.1984), playing snare.
 Gabo approached the Wartels and proposed a collaboration.
 The band was formed in the basement of the Valand Academy two days later and the week after that they were on stage supporting Deerhoof.”

 The group went on to record several EPs and an album, touring the US and Scandinavia.
 They released In a Very Small Boat, on the label Oma 333 in 2013.
 Camnitzer also founded the band Glenn and Glenn with Markus Görsch of Love Is All (band), self-releasing a record in 2010, and an EP on Swedish imprint, Zeon Light in 2013.
 Camnitzer played guitar in the band Love Is All (band) on tours across the US and Europe in 2009 and 2010.